liorgrossman/chrome-extension-boilerplate/README.md

 # Chrome Extension Boilerplate
 A Chrome Extension boilerplate with live-reload of content scripts and CSS.

+## Deprecated
+This project is deprecated since Google are transitioning to Manifest V3

 ## Features
-* Works out of the box - just fork, clone and load to Chrome!
+* Works out of the box - just fork, clone, and load to Chrome!
 * No need for complication or build tools
 * Live reload of content scripts JS and CSS files (avoids the need to reload the extension after each code change)
 * MIT licensed, suitable for commercial use